Air Force of Zimbabwe: Second Congo War 1998–2003

 The Second Congo War, also known as "Coltan War" and the Great War of Africa, began in August 1998 in the Democratic Republic of the Congo (formerly called Zaire), and officially ended in July 2003 when the Transitional Government of the Democratic Republic of the Congo took power; although hostilities are currently ongoing.

 Zimbabwe's well-trained military entered the war as the best-equipped side.
-In mid-August 1998, the AFZ deployed five or six F-7s, most of the C.212s, at least four Cessna 337G Lynxs, and a dozen or more helicopters, including Alouettes, Bell 412s and Mi-35s, to Congo.
+In mid-August 1998, the AFZ deployed six or seven F-7s, most of the C.212s, at least four Cessna 337G Lynxs, and a dozen or more helicopters, including Alouettes, Bell 412s and Mi-35s, to Congo.
 All aircraft were flown by Zimbabwean pilots.
 After receiving an urgent shipment of spare Hawks, the AFZ apparently deployed some of them as well.
 At the start of the war, the Hawks had been reported to be in unflyable condition.
 Due to these circumstances the AFZ contingent in the Congo in August and September 1998 consisted of flights from No.3, No.4, No.5, No.7 and No.8 Squadrons, while a flight from No.2 Squadron was to follow later.

 The No.2 AFZ Squadron deployed 12 BAe Hawk T.Mk.60/60As, which were used as strike-fighters and equipped with AIM-9B Sidewinder AAMs, Mk.82-series bombs, and Hunting BL.755 cluster-bomber units (CBUs), as well as launchers for unguided rockets.
 Only six or seven F-7s From No.5 squadron were fully mission-capable.
 Prior to the war in Congo, Zimbabwe was in the middle of negotiations with China for 12 additional F-7s.

 For transport, the AFZ had the No.3 Squadron, flying 12 CASA C-212 Aviocar and six Britten-Norman BN-2A Islander light transports which had already seen heavy service, and were to see even more of this in Congo.
 Transport and liaison were also duties of the No.7 Squadron, equipped with Aérospatiale SA 316B Alouette IIIs (including ex-Portuguese Air Force – and Romanian IAR-built examples), as well as of the No.8 Squadron, equipped with Agusta-Bell 412SPs which were later armed with rocket launchers for this war.
 However, the latter unit would soon play a significant role in the war in DRC, as it was only recently equipped with the newest addition to the AFZ: six Mi-35 helicopters (including two Mi-35Ps).
 The first AFZ Mi-35-crews were trained at Thornhill AB, in Gweru, by Russian instructors.
 CO of this unit was Sqn.
 Ldr.
 Mukotekwa.